Toxic Embedded Fragments

 These Veterans may be eligible for medical surveillance at the Toxic Embedded Fragment Surveillance Center at the Baltimore VA Medical Center.

 Shrapnel is a common term to describe the toxic fragments from improvised explosive devices (IEDs), bombs, mines and shells.
 Some of the fragments may contain depleted uranium.

-Although health problems caused by toxic embedded fragments are not fully understood, generally fragments are harmful in two ways:
+Although health problems caused by toxic embedded fragments are not fully understood, generally fragments are potentially harmful in two ways:

 If you are concerned about toxic embedded fragments from injuries in military service, talk to your health care provider or local VA Environmental Health Coordinator.

-OEF, OIF, and OND Veterans with embedded fragments may be eligible for medical surveillance at the Toxic Embedded Fragment Surveillance Center at the Baltimore VA Medical Center.
+OEF, OIF, and OND Veterans with embedded fragments may be eligible for medical surveillance through the Toxic Embedded Fragment Surveillance Center at the Baltimore VA Medical Center.